 The communication range in the field is about 10 km (6.21 miles), and on the road – 500 m to 1 km (0.31–0.62 miles).

 In nature, the range is common amongst tourists, and in the city, it can be used by business: taxi drivers, waiters, hotel workers, security guards, builders.
 On city roads, you can expect communication ranges from 500 m to 1 km.
 Walkie-talkies of the LPD range are always compact and lightweight devices with a small antenna.
-They are easy to use and most often run on li-ion batteries or batteries AA-type.
+They are easy to use and most often run on li-ion batteries or AA batteries.

 |Channel||Frequency, MHz||Channel||Frequency, MHz||Channel||Frequency, MHz|